Dedicated Servers

 31. How long does it take to set up a budget dedicated server?

-Setting up a budget dedicated server can take anywhere from a few minutes to a few hours, depending on whether the server is pre-configured or requires manual setup.
+It can take a few minutes to a few hours to get a low-cost dedicated server up and running.
+Whether the server is pre-configured or requires manual setup is a major determinant.

 33. What is the typical uptime for budget dedicated servers?